 11. What is the longest lasting ceramic coating?

-We couldn't possibly say.
+We couldn't possibly say which is the longest lasting ceramic coating.
 Many of them guarantee they last for 3, 5, 7 or even 10 years.
 But most of them haven't been on the market that long, so how could they possibly know?

 What we can tell you is that for over 30 years we have been applying acrylic and polymer sealants to cars, and although most of them guaranteed a life of 3-5 years, they actually lasted much longer with a reasonable amount of care.
 The good ceramic sealants are far harder and we have every confidence that they will last much longer than advertised.